AdaCore/VSS/README.md

 High level string and text processing library

 Warning: This is experimental work in progress, everything is subject to change.
-It may be or may be not part of GNATCOLL in the future.
+It may be or may be not part of GNATCOLL or standard Ada library in the future.

 ## Install